thycotic/ss-docs/getting-started-tutorial/1-trial-installation-prerequisites/index.md

 ### Active Directory Group Sync

 Active Directory group synchronization means that SS can automatically add users and enable or disable them to log into SS based off of their Active Directory group membership.
 You can choose which groups to sync.
 When configuring AD group sync in SS, you are required to specify an account that can read the properties of users and groups.
-See [AD Synchronization Rights for Synchronization Account](https://thycotic.force.com/support/s/article/Active-Directory-Rights-for-Synchronization-Account) (KB) for a detailed list of required permissions.
+See [AD Synchronization Rights for Synchronization Account](../../active-directory/ad-rights-sync-account/index.md) for a detailed list of required permissions.

 ### Discovery